br3sc4/F1StatsApp/README.md

 ## Architecture

-The entire project is based on the Model-View-Controller (MVC) architecture which is the architecture that UIKit conforms to.
+The entire project is based on the Model-View-Controller (MVC) architecture.

 ![MVC architecture diagram](/Docs/architecture.png)